 Call us at 702-DEFENSE

-If you have been charged with “carrying a concealed dirk, dagger, or machete” in Nevada, phone our Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+If you have been charged with “carrying a concealed machete” in Nevada, phone our Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We will do everything to try to negotiate and litigate the most favorable outcome available for your case.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Clark County, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.